Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 Is it the same for an audience of a few thousand, when nobody speaks to each other but also has this shared experience?

-Yeah, I think the communication is the same, whether it’s the people that you play with or just the people you are playing for, it could be that the connection is there or isn’t, but if you have given your everything, if you have touched one person, or communicated with one person, then that is something quite authentic and precious.
+Yes, I think the communication is the same, whether it’s the people that you play with or just the people you are playing for, it could be that the connection is there or isn’t, but if you have given your everything, if you have touched one person, or communicated with one person, then that already is something quite authentic and precious.

 Do you remember any moments when you knew you passed certain stages in your development or was it incremental growth and you never know where exactly on your music path you are?
 Were there some defining stages for you?
 Like the recognition in your career or maybe you walked in the park and you understood your profession in music better than before?